 Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

-Modal verbs can be tricky, but the good news is that they’re simple once you learn how they work.
+Modal verbs can be tricky, but the good news is that they’re straightforward once you learn how they work.
 Below, we explain everything you need to know to use modal verbs with ease.

 Modal verbs show possibility, intent, ability, or necessity.
 Common examples of modal verbs include can, should, and must.
 Because they’re a type of auxiliary verb (helper verb), they’re used alongside the infinitive form of the main verb of a sentence.

-Modal verbs are used to express certain hypothetical conditions, such as advisability, capability, or requests (there’s a full list in the next section).
+Modal verbs are used to express certain hypothetical conditions, such as advisability, capability, or requests (refer to the complete list below).
 They’re used alongside a main verb to inflect its meaning.

 Consider the difference between these two examples: